Lead Lawyer On Trump's Team Handling Special Counsel Russia Probe Resigns

 He declined to explain why he was leaving the team that is helping the president deal with Robert Mueller's special counsel investigation.

-"I love the president and wish him well," Dowd said when reached on his cell phone by NPR.
+"I love the president and wish him well," Dowd said when reached on his cellphone by NPR.

 The New York Times reported — and Dowd would not confirm — that he is leaving because the president was "increasingly ignoring his advice."